AbhishekGMV/Python-rookie-codes/README.md

 ### How to run
 - Clone or download this repository.
-- Make sure the file to be minified is in same directory as the `Minify.py` script
+- Make sure the file to be minified is in same directory as the `Minify.py` script, or
+- Hardcode the path of the script in .py script (Not recommended).
 - Run the py script with the filename as argument, `python Minify.py filename`

 ### References